Djdefrag/RealScaler/README.md

     - [x] Multi GPU support (for pc with double GPU, integrated + dedicated)
     - [x] Python 3.10 (expecting ~10% more performance)
 - [ ] 2.X versions (now under development)
+    - [x] New, completely redesigned graphical interface based on @customtkinter
+    - [x] Upscaling images and videos at once (currently it is possible to upscale images or single video)
+    - [x] Upscale multiple videos at once
     - [ ] Python 3.11 (expecting ~30% more performance)
     - [ ] Torch/torch-directml 2.0 (expecting ~20% more performance)
-    - [ ] New, completely redesigned graphical interface, with more options for the user
-    - [ ] Upscaling images and videos at once (currently it is possible to upscale images or single video)
-    - [ ] Upscale multiple videos at once

 ## Known bugs.
-- [ ] When running RealScaler as Administrator, drag&drop is not working

 ### Some Examples.
 #### Videos